 How your procedure goes depends where you are being treated on your body.
 The armpit usually requires a few injections with a very fine needle, normally without anaesthetic because it’s not painful.
 It can be uncomfortable, but it’s over quite quickly.
 Numbness may linger for a few hours, but it should resolve.

 The results usually take a week or so to appear.
 You’ll need to avoid any massage treatments around the injection area, vigorous exercise or any pressure – the action can dissipate the injection fluid and make it less effective.
+Please note that this treatment is not permanent and reoccurring treatments are often required.

 You may see a small bruise appear at the injection site, which will disappear over a few days.
 Some people get flu-like symptoms as a side effect, or even more rarely, you may sweat in a different area of your body as a sort of compensatory act of your body.
 Side-effects are very uncommon, but your doctor will go through everything with you in detail prior to the treatment.